tmichoel/BranchingProcesses.jl/docs/src/examples/branching-oup.md

 plot(tree; linewidth=2, add_branchpoints=true)
 ```

-Again we observe a shifted distribution to large fluctuations early in the expansion.
+Again we observe a shifted distribution due to large fluctuations early in the expansion.